 Full marathons shake me up... good.
 Throughout the race, I encounter a confusing rainbow of emotions.
 My brain is literally all over the board during the run.
 In one minute, I feel great and the letters P.R. flash before me like a neon sign.
 Not a mile later, I'm wondering "how on earth will I ever finish?"
 This pattern repeats numerous times before I settle into survivor mode.
 No other marathon illustrates this mental chaos as much as my latest 26.2 in Tulsa, Oklahoma.

-On November 18, I completed my 3rd full at the Route 66 Marathon, state #9 in my Race All 50 quest.
+Race All 50 quest.
 It's taken several weeks to return to normality.
 The high is gone.
 The soreness is gone.
 But the pride and confidence linger.
-The course ate me up in the backhalf, but now it has left me with a feeling of anything is possible.
+The course ate me up in the backhalf, but now it has left me with a feeling of

 It was chilly on race morning and the wind made 40 degrees feel even colder.
 We huddled inside the Hyatt lobby for as long as we could before finding gear check and moving into Coral B. The race did a great job of staggered coral starts (I'm a huge fan of this!).
 Immediately out of the gate, I fell into a comfortable pace and had plenty of room to move around as needed.